thundra-io/thundra-aws-workshop/content/_thundra_apm/_index.md

 * Visualizes your serverless applications' architectures.
 * Presents all of your serverless applications' details in a place.

-#### What will you learn?
-* Why you should use Thundra APM
-* How to integrate Thundra APM to your AWS Lambda Functions.
-* What Thundra APM offers for monitoring serverless functions.

 #### Who can benefits from the workshop?
 * Developers